 At our veterinary hospital in Fairfield, NJ, you'll find complete dental care services for your pet, from basics such as dental exams, teeth cleanings, and polishing, to dental X-rays and surgeries.

-We are also passionate about educating pet owners about the necessity for home dental care for their pets.
+We are also passionate about educating pet owners about the necessity for home cat & dog dental care.

 Dental Surgery in Fairfield, NJ

 We understand that it can be daunting to learn that your pet needs dental surgery.
 We strive to make this process as stress-free as possible for both you and your pet.

 We'll do everything in our power to ensure your pet's time with us is a calm, comfortable, easy experience.
 We'll explain each step of the process to you in detail before the procedure, including preparation and post-operative care needs.

 We offer tooth extractions, gum disease treatment, and jaw fracture repair surgeries for dogs and cats.

 Much like your yearly checkup with the dentist, your dog or cat should see us for a dental examination at least annually.
 Pets who are more prone to dental issues than others may need to come in more often.